 - The DBA dissertation, based on research carried out throughout the DBA program, is the primary piece of work that will be assessed for the award of the DBA degree. - The research on which the dissertation is based should meet the following requirements: (1) The participant performs research independently, and (2) the research is conducted in accordance with the behavioral and professional principles which are relevant to the particular field of science. - The 'DBA Supervision Manual' provides involved faculty with constructive guidelines on the Supervision process and their responsibilities. - During the process the Supervisory Team (Supervisor and Co-Supervisor) and participant submit "progress reports" biannually jointly.
-This allows to signal any case that needs to be revised by the Research Board. - As soon as the participant receives formal approval from the Supervisory Team and an additional approval from a Senior Faculty member and submits the final version of the dissertation, with the additional approval from a Senior Faculty member, the Director of Doctoral Studies and Online Education appoints the DBA Dissertation Defense Committee.
+This allows to signal any case that needs to be revised by the Research Board. - As soon as the participant receives formal approval from the Supervisory Team, and submits the final version of the dissertation, the Director DBA School and Online Education appoints the DBA Dissertation Defense Committee.
 The committee will assess the performance of the participant.
-The DBA Dissertation Defense Committee consists of the Director Doctoral Studies and Online Education (Chairperson), the Supervisory Team, the Reader and two External Evaluators. - The assessment of the dissertation takes place in front of before the public defense.
+The DBA Dissertation Defense Committee consists of the Director DBA School and Online Education (Chairperson), the Supervisory Team, the Reader and two External Evaluators. - The assessment of the dissertation takes place in front of before the public defense.
 A DBA degree will only be awarded in case all committee members approve the dissertation.
 Every committee member formulates its assessment in writing through the evaluation form.